EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Conclusion

 \section{Conclusion}

-Discovering more abilities of the open world large generative models is essential for better model design and usage.
-In this paper, we make the very first step for the evaluation of the large and high-quality T2V models.
-To achieve this goal, we first built a detailed prompt benchmark for T2V evaluation.
-On the other hand, we give several objective evaluation metrics to evaluate the performance of the T2V models in terms of the video quality, the text-video alignment, the object, and the motion quality.
-Finally, we conduct the user study and propose a new alignment method to match the user score and the objective metrics, where we can get final scores for our evaluation.
-The experiments show the abilities of the proposed methods can successfully align the users' opinions, giving the accurate evaluation metrics for the T2V methods.
+Exploring the capabilities of large generative models is crucial for improving model design and utilization.
+In this paper, we take the first step towards evaluating large, high-quality T2V models by constructing a comprehensive prompt benchmark for T2V assessment.
+We also provide several objective evaluation metrics to measure T2V model performance concerning video quality, text-video alignment, temporal consistency, and motion quality.
+Furthermore, we conduct human alignment to correlate user scores with objective metrics, resulting in accurate evaluation metrics for T2V methods.
+Our experiments demonstrate that the proposed methods effectively align with user opinions, thus providing a reliable assessment of T2V approaches.
+We believe this comprehensive evaluation benchmark will serve as a foundation and foster development for future research.